Joe Santarpia

-Joe Santarpia is an American professional boxing referee.
+Joe Santarpia was an American professional boxing referee.

 Boxing career

-Santarpia began his career as an amateur boxer and made it all the way to the semi finals in the New York Golden Gloves.
+Santarpia began his career as an amateur boxer and made it all the way to the semi-finals in the New York Golden Gloves.
 He then went on to become the captain of an American boxing team that competed against England's team in the Internationals.
 On that team was three time world champ Carlos Ortiz.
 Santarpia sustained an injury to his left eye forcing him to make unwanted adjustments for his future vocation.